alevy/simple.cx/getting_started.md

 ## Getting up and running

-Our application is ready to start working on.
+Our application is ready for us to get to work.
 Now we'll get a server up and running and start adding functionality to our application.

 ### Starting the server

-Simple apps are built on top of the WAI package, and can be run with any WAI compatible server, like [warp](http://hackage.haskell.org/package/warp).
+_Simple_ apps are built on top of the WAI package, and can be run with any WAI compatible server, like [warp](http://hackage.haskell.org/package/warp).
 The `smpl` utility helps run applications in development mode.
 First, install the package `wai-handler-devel`: